xin1u/DDL/README.md

+# Collaborative Diffusion-Reconstruction Learning for Generalizable and Unified Image Restoration
-# DDL: Denoising-Driven Learning for Image Restoration
+## DDL: Collaborative Diffusion-Reconstruction Learning for Generalizable and Unified Image Restoration

 Official-style PyTorch implementation for: